Who are they?

 How do they start?

-Nobody can tell the story of how the Oguta people started because there were no books or much evidence, but according to the way people explained it, the story shows they came from Igbo land that traveled from places like Ado-Naidu, close to Benin kingdom, before the Oguta land.
-Most people said they entered from the Nri Anambara, but they all acknowledge that the lake in the Oguta town brought them together.
+Nobody can tell the story of how the Oguta people started because there were no books or much evidence.
+Still, according to the way people explained it, the story shows they came from Igbo land, which traveled from places like Ado-Naidu, close to the Benin kingdom, before the Oguta land.
+Most people said they entered from the Nri Anambara, but they all acknowledge that the lake in Oguta town brought them together.
 They have water, fish and good land for farming.

-Once upon a time, the water connected them to the river Niger, so they were marketing their goods well, even before they came across the white people.
-When they came in contact with the British in the Royal Niger Company and the United African Company, they were using the town of Oguta to transport palm oil to Europe.
-In the Nigeria Civil War (1967-1970), the Biafra people turned the Oguta Lake into a navy base, and the Ojukwa Bunker was still there.
+Once upon a time, the water connected them to the river Niger, so they were marketing their goods well, even before they encountered the white people.
+When they came in contact with the British in the Royal Niger Company and the United African Company, they used the town of Oguta to transport palm oil to Europe.
+In the Nigerian Civil War (1967-1970), the Biafra people turned the Oguta Lake into a naval base, and the Ojukwu Bunker was still there.

 The culture and way of the Oguta people.

-The green and brown water from the lake are clearly seen, and they have shrines from two sides, where people also drop their gifts
+The lake’s green and brown water is clearly visible, and there are shrines on two sides where people also drop their gifts.

 They gave the shrine the special names “Obodo mmiri bara Gburugburu” (a town surrounded by water) and “Ameshi ogidiga”(an oguta that shines).